dotnet/corefx/Documentation/api-guidelines/nullability.md

 - **DO** define a return value or out parameter as nullable if it may be assigned `null` under any circumstance.
 - **DO** define all other return values or out parameters as non-nullable.

 Annotating one of our return types as non-nullable is equivalent to documenting a guarantee that it will never return null.
-Violations of that guarantee are similarly bugs to be fixed in the implementation.
-However, there is a huge gap here, in the form of overridable members…
+Violations of that guarantee are bugs to be fixed in the implementation.
+However, there is a huge gap here, in the form of overridable membersâ€¦

 ### Virtual/Abstract Methods and Interfaces